The Radical of the Kernel of a Certain Differential Operator and Applications to Locally Algebraic Derivations: The Commutative Algebra Case

 We end this section with the following two remarks.

-First, we will show in Propositions \ref{NonCommOneVariaCase} and \ref{Propo-5.4} that for the ordinary differential operators $\Phi$ of certain $R$-algebras $\cA$ (not necessarily commutative), the radical $\rad(\Ker \Phi)$ also satisfies some other necessarily conditions (other than those in Theorem \ref{CommCase}).
+First, we will show in Propositions \ref{NonCommOneVariaCase} and \ref{Propo-5.4} that for the ordinary differential operators $\Psi$ of certain $R$-algebras $\cA$ (not necessarily commutative), the radical $\rad(\Ker \Psi)$ also satisfies some other necessarily conditions (other than those in Theorem \ref{CommCase} and Corollary \ref{Corol-2.4}).